Definition of Payback Period

 The payback period has two limitations or drawbacks:

-- The net incremental cash flows are usually not adjusted for the time value of money.
-This means that a net incremental cash inflow of $50,000 in the fourth year of an investment is deemed to have the same value or purchasing power as a $50,000 cash outflow that was part of the initial investment made four years earlier.
+- The net cash inflows are typically not adjusted for the time value of money.
+This means that a net cash inflow of $50,000 in the fourth year of an investment is deemed to have the same value or purchasing power as a $50,000 cash outflow that was part of the initial investment made four years earlier.

-- The incremental cash flows received after the payback period are ignored.
-Let's illustrate what this means by using two hypothetical projects which are being considered as an investment:
+- The cash flows received after the payback period are ignored.

 - Project #187 has a payback period of 4 years.
-However, the amounts of the net incremental cash inflows are expected to decline beginning in Year 4 and are expected to end in Year 7.
+However, the amounts of the net cash inflows are expected to decline beginning in Year 4 and are expected to end in Year 7

 - Project #188 has a payback period of 6 years.
-However, the amounts of its net incremental cash inflows are positive and are expected to grow exponentially from Year 4 through Year 15.
-While Project #187's payback period is faster, Project #188 is a significantly better investment.
-Hence, the limitation of using the payback period for ranking potential investments.
+However, the amounts of its net cash inflows are positive and are expected to grow exponentially from Year 4 through Year 15